marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Maryland Traffic Court Records?

-Maryland traffic court records represent all the records generated from the proceedings of a traffic court in the state of Maryland.
-They include legal documents and case files related to moving and non-moving violations under the motor vehicle code of Maryland.
+Maryland traffic court records are records generated from the proceedings of a traffic court in Maryland.
+They include legal documents and case files related to moving and non-moving violations under Maryland's Motor Vehicle Code.
 These encompass records related to traffic infractions, misdemeanors, and felonies.

 Are Maryland Traffic Court Records Public Records?

-Under the public access to information law, all records of proceedings from traffic court are considered public records and, as such, are available to be reviewed by members of the general public.
-Only traffic records which have been restricted by a court order or the law, are exempted.
+Under the public access to information law, records of proceedings from traffic court are considered public records and, as such, are available to be reviewed by members of the general public.
+However, traffic records that a court order or the law has restricted are exempt from public disclosure.

-A Maryland traffic ticket or Uniform Complaint and Citation form is a legal document issued for violations of traffic laws and statutes by a law enforcement officer, in the state of Maryland.
-It is representative of the sworn account of the officer, of the observed violation.
-The ticket will be filled in by the officer and will contain all relevant information regarding the alleged incident.
-This information will include the ticket number (for administrative purposes), the defendant’s bio-data including full name, current address (physical and mailing), height, weight, sex, and date of birth as well as information about the defendant’s license and details about the vehicle involved in the alleged offense.
-It will indicate the exact location of the incident with time and date, listing the county or city.
-The violation the offender is accused of, with the charge and the total fine amount due will also be noted on the ticket.
-Essentially the ticket will indicate whether the offense is payable or the defendant must make a court appearance to answer charges.
+A Maryland traffic ticket or Uniform Complaint and Citation form is a legal document issued for violations of traffic laws and statutes by a law enforcement officer in Maryland.
+It is the officer's sworn account of the observed violation.
+The officer may fill in the ticket containing all relevant information regarding the alleged incident.
+This information may include the ticket number (for administrative purposes), the defendant's bio-data including full name, current address (physical and mailing), height, weight, sex, and date of birth, as well as information about the defendant's license and details about the vehicle involved in the alleged offense.
+It may indicate the exact location of the incident, including time and date, and list the county or city.
+The violation the offender is accused of, along with the charge and the total fine amount due, may also be noted on the ticket.
+Essentially, the ticket may indicate whether the offense is payable or if the defendant may be required to make a court appearance to answer charges.

-The officer will include his name, signature, date (of issuance), agency and ID number, affirming that the contents of the document are truthful to the best of his knowledge.
-The defendant will sign, before receiving his copies, as an acknowledgment of receiving the citation.
-This is not viewed as an admission of guilt under the law, but the defendant can be arrested if he/she refuses to do so.
-The defendant will receive two copies with an envelope, one of which is a “Return to Court” copy indicating whether the defendant is requesting a waiver hearing to admit guilt but explain circumstances to the judge or a trial.
-This must be completed, signed and sent to the address on the envelope even if the defendant is paying the ticket.
-The reverse of the defendant’s copy will contain information on how to respond to the citation.
+The officer may include his name, signature, date (of issuance), agency, and ID number, affirming that the document's contents are truthful to the best of his knowledge.
+The defendant may sign before receiving his copies as an acknowledgment of receiving the citation.
+This may not be viewed as an admission of guilt under the law, but the defendant can be arrested if they refuse to do so.
+The defendant may receive two copies with an envelope, one of which is a "Return to Court" copy indicating whether the defendant is requesting a waiver hearing to admit guilt but explain circumstances to the judge or a trial.
+This may be completed, signed, and sent to the address on the envelope, even if the defendant is paying the ticket.
+The reverse of the defendant's copy may contain information on how to respond to the citation.

-The state of Maryland employs a points-based driving record system and convictions for traffic violations will be reported to the Maryland Motor Vehicle Administration (MVA) and result in points being added to your driving record.
-Accrue 5 points in 2 years and you will be invited for a conference with the MVA.
-8 points in 2 years will lead to a license suspension.
+Maryland employs a points-based driving record system.
+Convictions for traffic violations may be reported to the Maryland Motor Vehicle Administration (MVA) and result in points being added to your driving record.
+Accrue 5 points in 2 years, and you may be invited to a conference with the MVA.
+8 points in 2 years may lead to a license suspension.

-Typically Maryland traffic violations and infractions are either moving or non-moving offenses.
-Moving violations are offenses committed by vehicles in motion, while Non-moving violations tend to mostly involve parked vehicles or faulty/broken vehicle equipment.
+Typically, Maryland traffic violations and infractions are either moving or non-moving offenses.
+Moving violations are offenses committed by vehicles in motion, while non-moving violations tend to involve parked vehicles or faulty/broken vehicle equipment.
 Non-moving violations are not reported to the Maryland Motor Vehicle Administration and, thus, are not recorded up on your driving record.

-The course of action upon receiving a Maryland traffic ticket depends on the designation of the offense committed i.e. whether it is deemed “Payable” or “Must Appear”.
-Any action taken must be done within 30 days of receiving the citation, as failure to comply in that time and a report will be sent to the MVA and your license will be suspended.
+The course of action upon receiving a Maryland traffic ticket depends on the designation of the offense committed, i.e., whether it is deemed "Payable" or "Must Appear".
+Any action taken may be done within 30 days of receiving the citation, as failure to comply in that time and a report may be sent to the MVA and your license may be suspended.

 If you receive a citation and it is indicated to be a payable offense, you can either opt to